annaesvensson/yellow-language/README.md

 ## How to make a translation

 When you install a website you are greeted with a hello.
 You can make a translation if a language is missing.
 Start with the [English language file](https://github.com/annaesvensson/yellow-language/blob/main/translations/english/english.php) or one of the [available languages](https://github.com/annaesvensson/yellow-language/tree/main/translations).
 This will show you which text lines and text fragments are available.
 It is enough if you translate the English language file.
 A maintainer can take care of everything else.
 Did you make a translation?
 Fork this repository.
-Upload your changes to GitHub and create a pull request for the repository `annaesvensson/yellow-language`.
+Upload your changes and create a pull request for the repository `annaesvensson/yellow-language`.

 ## How to improve a translation

 You can improve a translation if something is wrong.
 The installed languages are stored in your `system/workers` folder.
 Sometimes they contain text lines in English, which have not been translated.
 That's why it's good to check from time to time that everything looks okay.
 Did you improve a translation?
 Fork this repository.
-Upload your changes to GitHub and create a pull request for the repository `annaesvensson/yellow-language`.
+Upload your changes and create a pull request for the repository `annaesvensson/yellow-language`.

 ## Acknowledgements